-For example, many children with autism spectrum disorder (ASD) are on gluten-free or casein-free diets.
-Available research data do not support the use of a casein-free diet, a gluten-free diet, or combined gluten-free, casein-free (GFCF) diet as a primary treatment for individuals with ASD.5
+For example, many children with ASD are on gluten-free or casein-free diets.
+(Gluten and casein are types of proteins found in wheat and milk products, respectively.)
+Available research data do not support the use of a casein-free diet, a gluten-free diet, or a combined gluten-free, casein-free diet as a primary treatment for individuals with ASD.5

 Good Nutrition Is Important

-Research shows that children with autism tend to have thinner bones than children without autism.6 Restricting access to bone-building foods, such as milk, can make it even harder for their bones to grow strong.
-Working with a health care provider can help ensure that children on special diets are still getting the bone-building nutrients they need.
+Research shows that children with autism tend to have thinner bones than children without autism.6 Restricting access to bone-building foods, such as dairy products, can make it even harder for their bones to grow strong.
+Working with a health care provider can help ensure that children who are on special diets still get the bone-building and other nutrients they need.

 Digestive Problems in ASD

 Some people with autism also have digestive problems, such as constipation, abdominal (belly) pain, or vomiting.
-But there is no conclusive evidence that such problems occur more often in people with autism than in people without autism.7 Working with a health care provider can help ensure that a diet does not make digestive problems worse.
+Some research7 suggests that digestive problems occur more often in people with autism than in people without autism, but research is still being done on this topic.5,7 Working with a health care provider can help ensure that a diet does not make digestive problems worse.

-Ongoing research will provide more information about how children with autism grow and if they have specific nutritional needs.8
+The NICHD and other agencies and organizations will continue research to learn more about how children with autism grow and if they have specific nutritional needs.8

 - Adams, J. B., Audhya, T., McDonough-Means, S., Rubin, R. A., Quig, D., Geis, E., et al. (2011).
 Nutritional and metabolic status of children with autism vs. neurotypical children, and the association with autism severity.
 Nutrition & Metabolism, 8(1), 34. [top]